LvWitt/spotify-api-study/README.md

 This website displays your top Artists and Tracks organized by different time periods, also you can view your recently listening tracks.

 There is a functionality under development to register songs that are not on Spotify in the database using Laravel API -> https://github.com/LvWitt/stats-app-api
+(At the moment this only works on localhost)

 # spotify-stats-spa